 No wonder I felt restless and dissatisfied in my house even although other people gave me compliments on the décor.

 However, deciding to do the room blue did present a bit of a challenge.
 The rest of my 800 square foot home is decorated with different shades of purple.

 Because I like my rooms to flow, I had to think how to add a blue room but still maintain continuity with all of the other rooms, especially the other half of the living room that you can see through the arch.

-I decided that by bringing blue fabrics into the living room and having some pink and purple in the media room, I could achieve my goal.
+I decided that by bringing blue fabrics into the library room and having some pink and purple in the living room, I could achieve my goal.